Amy Cuddy: Your body language shapes who you are #TED : http://www.ted.com/talks/amy_cuddy_your_body_language_shapes_who_you_are.html

 Each section of your index finger is in the proportion of the golden ratio.

-Your hand creates a golden ratio in relation with your forearm.
-The distance from your finger to your shoulder and your finger to your elbow is in the proportion of the golden ratio.
+your finger to your elbow is in the proportion of the golden ratio.

 Our smile.
 The front two incisor teeth form a golden rectangle.